draw-dev/DRAW/CONTRIBUTING.md

 This document contains all the information needed to contribute to DRAW, including how to write tests and how to prepare to create a pull request.

+# Checkout
+The project uses the line seperator LF in tests.
+In order to run tests locally on Windows, you have to configure Git to use LF on checkout, as described [here](https://help.github.com/en/articles/dealing-with-line-endings).

 # Adding new features
 *TODO*